-RG 000.1 Some foreign companies listed on Australian exchange markets offer CDIs over their shares to enable them to access Australian equity capital markets and investors.
+RG 253.1 Some foreign companies listed on Australian financial markets offer CDIs over their securities to enable them to access Australian equity capital markets and investors.

-Note: CDIs may be issued over foreign shares quoted on ASX Limited (ASX) (including under ASX's AQUA rules), the National Stock Exchange of Australia (NSXA) and the Asia-Pacific Stock Exchange (APX).
-CDIs may also be traded on the secondary exchange market operated by Chi-X Australia Limited (Chi-X).
+Note: CDIs may be issued over foreign securities quoted on ASX Limited (ASX) (including under ASX's AQUA rules), National Stock Exchange of Australia (NSXA), Asia-Pacific Stock Exchange (APX) and SIM Venture Securities Exchange (SIM VSE).
+CDIs may also be traded on the secondary financial market operated by Chi-X Australia Limited (Chi-X).

-- RG 000.2 The settlement system used for equity securities traded in Australia, ASX Clearing House Electronic Subregister System (CHESS), cannot be used for the transfer of securities where the issuing company is domiciled in a country whose laws do not recognise uncertificated holdings or electronic transfer of title.
-As a result, CDIs were developed as a method of transferring and holding foreign shares in CHESS.
-All CDIs are currently settled using CHESS. - A CDI is a unit of beneficial ownership in a financial product of a foreign body, where the underlying financial product is registered in the name of a depositary nominee.
-Currently CHESS Depositary Nominees Pty Limited (CDN) is the only depositary nominee that has been appointed in relation to CDIs over foreign shares.
+- RG 253.2 The settlement system used for equity securities traded in Australia, ASX Clearing House Electronic Subregister System (CHESS), cannot be used for the transfer of securities where the issuing company is domiciled in a country whose laws do not recognise uncertificated holdings or electronic transfer of title.
+As a result, CDIs were developed as a method of transferring and holding foreign securities in CHESS.
+All CDIs are currently settled using CHESS. - A CDI is a unit of beneficial ownership in a financial product of a foreign body, where the underlying financial product is registered in the name of a depository nominee.
+Currently CHESS Depositary Nominees Pty Limited (CDN) is the only depository nominee that has been appointed in relation to CDIs over foreign securities.